“Fitz, may we take Mary with us to London for the season?”

 She watched Lady Bell and Sir Eaton ride back towards them, their handsome young faces alight with conversation and the exercise.

 “So does not Lady Bell wish to break the engagement?” asked Mary after a while.
-“If they met while children and are grown up now, but ill-suited…”
+“If they became engaged while children and are grown up now, but ill-suited…”

 “Lord Westmorland is the third wealthiest man in England,” Wickham said.
 “And Lady Bell’s family’s fortunes have foundered in recent years.”